Point Clark Lighthouse: History

 Before the lighthouse was built, a lantern had been hung on a branch of a pine tree near the beach; this led to the settlement being called Pine Point.
 Like the nearby Chantry Island Lightstation Tower this one was built at a time when commercial shipping traffic was increasing on the Great Lakes between Canada and the U.S. because of new trade agreements and the opening of the Sault Ste.
 Marie Canal locks in 1855.
 Other towers were also built on Lake Huron and Georgian Bay between 1855 and 1859 to act as navigational aids for the ships.

 Intended to warn ships about the point and about dangerous shoals in the area, construction started in 1857.
 The "second order" Fresnel lens was manufactured in Paris and installed by workmen from France.
 Much of the tower, and the keeper's house, was made of Dolomite limestone, much of it from a quarry about 60 kilometers from Point Clark.
 The walls are five feet thick at the base but only two feet near the top of the tower.

 The light was first illuminated on 1 April 1859.
-In the early years, it was fueled with spermaceti oil as fuel but in 1860, that changed to colza oil; the latter was less expensive and allowed for the light to burn even on the coldest winter nights.
+In the early years, it was fueled with sperm oil as fuel but in 1860, that changed to colza oil; the latter was less expensive and allowed for the light to burn even on the coldest winter nights.
 The keeper was required to carry the fuel up the stairs in buckets.
 Electricity was used since 1863.

 The first attempt in automating the light started in 1924.
 The new system was not considered adequately effective or reliable, so in 1926, it was removed and the original Fresnel lens was again used.
 The early revolving light mechanism was replaced with an electric motor in 1953.
 A light keeper was no longer required after 1963 when the light was fully automated.
 Its light characteristic is a single white flash every ten seconds, emitted at a focal plane height of 93 ft.
 The tower is owned by Parks Canada but the site is operated as a tourist attraction by the Township of Huron-Kinloss.
 The light operates under the control of the Canadian Coast Guard.

 Like the other Imperial Towers on Lake Huron and Georgian Bay, it is among the few on the Great Lakes made of cut limestone and granite (not brick, wood, metal or concrete), with a functional design that is simple but elegant and pleasing to the eye.

 After a $3.7 million reconstruction that lasted four years, the lighthouse and museum reopened for tours in June 2015.
 An announcement at the reopening ceremony indicated that the Point Clark lighthouse had been designated under the Heritage Lighthouse Protection Act because of its "significant heritage value".